Finance

 People who keep with the traditional industries like oil and large cars are likely to find their investments declining in value as the burning of petroleum-based fuels become heavily taxed or rationed.
 Carbon fuel deposits may in time become un-burnable.

-From a personal experience, my Jupiter Ecology fund grew 12% per annum over the last six years (2010-2020) while our Henderson’s Global care fund grew by 11%.
+From a personal experience, my Jupiter Ecology fund grew 12% per annum over the last six years (2017-2024) while our Henderson’s Global care fund grew by 8%.
 These performed as well as, or better than our conventional investments.
-Our investment in ACE hydro-electric scheme on the Bridge of Don, Aberdeen, in comparison yields 4%.